chantaltan/DH110-CHANTALTAN/assignment06/README.md

 > The user preferred the blue colors and thought the yellow version was "weird."
 He did not have a preference between light and dark mode but still noted that the dark mode "looks unordinary."

 ## Final Design System
+Here is how the final design system looked in Figma:

 <img src="./Design System Fonts.png" width="25%"> <img src="./Design System Colors.png" width="25%"> <img src="./Design System Grid Style.png" width="25%">

+The documentation for font, color, and component specifications are outlined below.

 <img src="./Design System - Typography + Colors.png">
 <img src="./Design System - Components.png">